RedPillGroup/quidol-redis-cache/README.md

 // If the user is Updated, you can del or set the key to invalide the cache and requesting a new fetch on the next req. await cache.del(`userInfo:${userId}`);

+// If there are multiple users, you can delete all this keys await cache.delAll('userInfo:*', 100);
 ```